Published on July 4th, 2013 | by The Perfume Expert

 To put it simply, Perfume, Eau de Parfum, Eau de Toilette, and Cologne are different in their concentrations of fragrance oils, but that’s not all!

-These different concentrations DO NOT necessarily mean different levels of quality, and furthermore, they may also include different fragrance notes entirely!
+These different concentrations DO NOT necessarily mean different levels of quality for a frangrance, and furthermore, each scent may also include different fragrance notes entirely!

 But still the most straightforward difference between a Perfume, Eau de Parfum, Eau de Toilette and a Cologne is the concentration of oils used in the fragrance.